 August Drake: Seegrid’s automation solutions are designed to help companies reduce their operating costs while boosting safety, productivity, and reliability.
 When AMRs take on the monotonous, extremely physical and dangerous work, safety and productivity can be achieved simultaneously.

-Our vehicles have built-in technology to reliably follow orders, maintain speed limits, avoid collisions, and behave predictably.
-Not only will autonomous vehicles protect against damaged products and costly workplace injuries, but they also allow you to redeploy your staff to more rewarding positions.
+Our AMRs have built-in technology to reliably follow orders, maintain speed limits, avoid collisions, and behave predictably.
+Not only will autonomous robots protect against damaged products and costly workplace injuries, but they also allow you to redeploy your staff to more rewarding positions.
 AMRs ensure accuracy, minimize costs, improve facility safety, and boost throughput—24/7.
 Facilities become safer with proven AMR technology in place, and human employees become more engaged and safer when they are focused on highly cognitive tasks.

 Outside of recent disruptions caused by COVID-19, why is it important that automotive supply chains consider automation?